Transmission test stand with dyno testing

 Transmission test bench with longitudinal layout

-Four-wheel drive transmission test bench
+Four-wheel drive transmission test stand

 The test object of 4WD transmission powertrain is the main reducer of the open drive axle, taking into account the relevant test of integral drive axle.